wwei10/blog.wwei10.com/index.md

 ---

 I'm a graduate student in Department of Computer Science in [Stanford University](http://www.stanford.edu/).
 Currently, I am looking for a summer internship.
-I love computer networking which make the world amazing.
+I love computer networking which makes the world amazing.
 I have published one paper in IEEE ICC 2013 once and I am more than happy to go to Budapest to attend the conference.
 I love C because it is simple.
 I love Python because I love the [philosophy](http://www.python.org/dev/peps/pep-0020/).
 I'm a big fan of [github](https://github.com/weiweicse) and I start to put all my code online.
 I love Vim and I am not that into Emacs.
 I love Chrome and it extension [Vimium](https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb?hl=en) is really great.
 I love LaTeX.

 Currently I am in the Mobile and Internet Computing track and here are the classes I have taken in Stanford: